-You’ve finished the dinner, and there’s still half a pan of warm, freshly baked cornbread.
-You want to store it for later, but you’re not sure what’s the best way to go about it.
+So you’ve finished dinner, and there’s still half a pan of warm, freshly baked cornbread.
+You want to store it for later, but you’re not sure if you need to refrigerate it or not.

 How To Store Cornbread